tim-kos/frey/README.md

 - Ubuntu as remote server OS
 - Git for version control - and Frey assumes your project has Git already set up

+Frey is intended to service many use-cases and we'll work on removing some of these limitations as we go.

 ## Todo